JoeBosz/Regex-tutorial/gist-template.md

 Greedy and lazy match is used to match as many characters as possible.
 The greedy match in this regex is \.([a-z\.]{2,6})$.
 The greedy match matches as many characters as possible.
 In this case, the greedy match matches the entire string.

-As for lazy match, it matches as few characters as possible.
+lazy match, it matches as few characters as possible.

 ## Author